-Both rookeries are very close to each other and are found down parallel to Ellen Browning Scripps Park.
-Today, I will be only concentrating on what we saw over at the newly closed to the public- California sea lion rookery.
+Both rookeries are close and parallel to Ellen Browning Scripps Park.
+Today, I will only concentrate on what we saw at the newly closed public- California sea lion rookery.

 Where Are The California Sea Lions in La Jolla?

 La Jolla cove sits adjacent to Point La Jolla, so it is not uncommon to see a couple of California sea lions hanging out on the rocks in the cove.

 On this day, it was unusual for this sea lion to swim onto a crowded beach and pose on a rock, but maybe not.

 You would think that some sea lions are becoming less afraid of humans, seeing that human smells and sounds constantly surround them.